TOM Daley will dedicate any medal he wins at London 2012 to the memory of his inspirational father Robert.

 “Diving is such an on-the-day sport that no one knows what will happen because there are so many divers who can win.

 “For me it’s about focusing on the process of each individual dive rather than the outcome.”

-China’s world number one Qiu Bo will provide the greatest threat to Daley’s hopes of securing individual gold and the Plymouth Diving Club product insists victory will be decided by who best handles the pressure.
+China’s world number one Qiu Bo will provide the greatest threat to Daley’s hopes of securing individual gold and the Plymouth Diving Club product insists victory will be decided by who best